SCOPE OF THIS CHAPTER

 1. Eligibility to Use This Procedure

-Parents/carers and children (with sufficient understanding) may have concerns about which they wish to complain or appeal, in respect of one or more of the following aspects of the functioning of Child Protection Conferences:
+Parents/carers and children (with sufficient understanding) may have concerns about which they wish to complain, in respect of one or more of the following aspects of the functioning of Child Protection Conferences:

 - The process of the conference;